KBC Group NV Raises Position in Cerner Co. (NASDAQ:CERN)

 KBC Group NV grew its position in Cerner Co.
 (NASDAQ:CERN) by 69.4% in the 3rd quarter, according to its most recent disclosure with the SEC.
 The fund owned 173,358 shares of the company’s stock after buying an additional 71,032 shares during the period.
 KBC Group NV owned approximately 0.06% of Cerner worth $12,226,000 as of its most recent SEC filing.

-Several brokerages have issued reports on CERN. cut shares of Cerner from a “buy” rating to a “hold” rating in a report on Monday, December 20th.
-Royal Bank of Canada cut shares of Cerner from an “outperform” rating to a “sector perform” rating and boosted their price objective for the company from $86.00 to $95.00 in a report on Monday, December 20th.
+Several research analysts have recently weighed in on the stock.
+Robert W. Baird assumed coverage on shares of Cerner in a report on Tuesday, November 16th.
+They set a “neutral” rating and a $82.00 price objective for the company.
 Zacks Investment Research raised shares of Cerner from a “hold” rating to a “buy” rating and set a $75.00 price objective for the company in a report on Monday, December 6th.
-Barclays boosted their price objective on shares of Cerner from $77.00 to $79.00 and gave the company an “equal weight” rating in a report on Monday, November 1st.
-Finally, Robert W. Baird assumed coverage on shares of Cerner in a report on Tuesday, November 16th.
-They set a “neutral” rating and a $82.00 price objective for the company.
-One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat, Cerner currently has an average rating of “Hold” and a consensus target price of $86.64.
+SVB Leerink cut shares of Cerner from an “outperform” rating to a “market perform” rating and boosted their price objective for the company from $88.00 to $95.00 in a report on Monday, December 20th.
+Edward Jones cut shares of Cerner from a “buy” rating to a “hold” rating in a report on Monday, December 20th.
+Finally, Barclays boosted their price objective on shares of Cerner from $77.00 to $79.00 and gave the company an “equal weight” rating in a report on Monday, November 1st.
+One analyst has rated the stock with a sell rating, eight have assigned a hold rating and three have assigned a buy rating to the company.
+Based on data from MarketBeat, the company presently has a consensus rating of “Hold” and an average price target of $86.64.

-Cerner (NASDAQ:CERN) last announced its earnings results on Thursday, October 28th.
-The company reported $0.86 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.82 by $0.04.
-The company had revenue of $1.47 billion during the quarter, compared to analyst estimates of $1.45 billion.
+Cerner (NASDAQ:CERN) last posted its quarterly earnings results on Thursday, October 28th.
+The company reported $0.86 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.82 by $0.04.
+The business had revenue of $1.47 billion during the quarter, compared to analyst estimates of $1.45 billion.
 Cerner had a net margin of 9.15% and a return on equity of 19.54%.
-The firm’s quarterly revenue was up 7.2% compared to the same quarter last year.
-During the same period in the previous year, the business posted $0.60 earnings per share.
+The company’s revenue was up 7.2% on a year-over-year basis.
+During the same period in the prior year, the business posted $0.60 earnings per share.
 Sell-side analysts predict that Cerner Co. will post 2.75 EPS for the current year.

 The company also recently declared a quarterly dividend, which was paid on Tuesday, January 11th.
 Shareholders of record on Monday, December 27th were given a $0.27 dividend.
 This is a positive change from Cerner’s previous quarterly dividend of $0.22.
 This represents a $1.08 dividend on an annualized basis and a dividend yield of 1.17%.
 The ex-dividend date of this dividend was Thursday, December 23rd.
 Cerner’s dividend payout ratio is presently 62.79%.